hharnisc/hharnisc.github.io/_drafts/20-questions-to-ask-before-joining-at-a-startup.md

 _Technically_ there are 23 questions but I grouped the last one together as a question for new potential teammates.
 Also 23 questions to ask before joining a startup didn't have as good a ring to it.

 I'd like to add a couple of notes before you go off and send this list of questions to potential employers.
-Try to get as many of your questions answered conversationally during the interview and at the end when there is usually some time for questions ask them then.
-It is also ok to send a list of unanswered questions if you get to the end of the interview process or ran out of time.
+Try to get as many of your questions answered conversationally during the interview and save the unanswered questions for the end.
+It is ok to send a list of unanswered questions if you ran out of time.

-It is also unlikely that the interviewers will be able to answer _every question_ for a number of different reasons ranging from _don't know_ to _can't tell you_.
-It might be helpful to mark the questions that must have answers.
+It is unlikely that the interviewers will be able to answer _every question_ for a number of different reasons, ranging from _don't know_ to _can't tell you_.
+It might be helpful to mark the questions that are important to you.
 For instance you might care a lot about `equity` but not care as much about the `board` structure since you know the founders very well.

 This is not the definitive list of questions for everyone but more of a generic starting point.
-If you took this list and added questions based off your personal experiences you'd be a better place to pass or accept an offer than if you used only these questions.
+If you took this list and added questions based off your personal experiences you'd be in a better position to pass or accept an offer than if you used only these questions.

-Most importantly, trust your gut.
+Finally, and most importantly, trust your gut.
 If you get to the interview and something feels off, it probably is.
 Just because a startup is doing well doesn't mean they have their shit together.
 There are 1000s of startups to choose from and spending a little extra time to find the right one is worth the effort.